Be sure to check out Part 1 of our Emotional Intelligence series.

 “Anytime we put ourselves in a growth opportunity situation, there can be fear of failure, the unknown and discomfort.
 When we believe the cost of not discovering is less than the cost of discovery–meaning we have a compelling reason to move forward–that can give the person a reason to commit to the discomfort.
 When they have a coach alongside them that support allows them to know they are not in it alone.”

-When leaders recognize and understand the emotions they experience, how their emotions are linked to their behaviors, and how others perceive them as a result, they can begin to recognize and manage their behaviors and others’ perceptions.
+When leaders recognize and understand the emotions they experience, how their emotions are linked to their behaviors, and how others perceive them.
+As a result, they can begin to recognize and manage their behaviors and others’ perceptions.
 And armed with a growth mindset, leaders can begin developing their emotional self-awareness today.
 Here are three important ways to begin developing emotional self-awareness.

-- Seek Regular Feedback: A leader’s experience provides valuable insight, but it doesn’t always root out misinformed assumptions about oneself and others along the way.
+Seek Regular Feedback: A leader’s experience provides valuable insight, but it doesn’t always root out misinformed assumptions about oneself and others along the way.
 And the more experience someone has, the less willing he or she is to pursue input elsewhere, leading to an inflated view of oneself4.
 One of the best solutions for challenging and confirming one’s assumptions is through the pursuit of feedback.
-Inviting feedback from your direct reports, peers, and customers demonstrates a humility and curiosity in what’s working and not working on a day-to-day basis, and what a leader can do to close the gap between the two.
+Inviting feedback from your direct reports, peers, and customers demonstrates humility and curiosity in what’s working and not working on a day-to-day basis and what a leader can do to close the gap between the two.
 As a PROMARK coach shared, “By asking those you work with what they appreciate about your work style and what areas you can improve, you will see themes develop quite quickly.
 People truly appreciate the ‘openness,’ transparency, and vulnerability of emotionally self-aware leaders.”

-- Coexist with Your Emotions: Once a leader understands their emotional and behavioral patterns and how others perceive them, they can begin to recognize those patterns.
+Coexist with Your Emotions: Once a leader understands their emotional and behavioral patterns and how others perceive them, they can begin to recognize those patterns.
 Leaders need to give themselves permission to have emotions.
 Learning to understand and coexist with one’s emotions provides the foundation for managing one’s behaviors.
 Perhaps a leader identifies a pattern of “stuffing” her emotions that causes stress to haphazardly influence her interactions.
 Over time, that leader learns to recognize that pattern, and she begins to recognize and articulate her emotions, rather than ignore them, before the start of a meeting when she knows she’s stressed.
 This produces transparency and trust with her co-workers.
-Perhaps a newer leader who compensates for a lack of confidence by angrily defending himself or herself when disagreed with learns to invite diversity of thought into discussions and extend verbal appreciation for another’s viewpoint.
+Perhaps a newer leader who compensates for a lack of confidence by angrily defending himself or herself when disagreed with learns to invite a diversity of thought into discussions and extend verbal appreciation for another’s viewpoint.

 Effective leaders learn to recognize, understand, and own their feelings.
 And leaders don’t have to go it alone.
 Bringing in a coach into this process is a second-to-none way for leaders to optimize the impact of these emotional self-awareness practices.

-Leaders attuned to their emotions and how they influence their behaviors with team members become more authentic and more proficient with the other competencies of emotional intelligence, ensuring greater business success.
+Leaders attuned to their emotions and how they influence their behaviors with team members to become more authentic and more proficient with the other competencies of emotional intelligence, ensuring greater business success.

 Join us next month for part 3 as we look at another key competency of emotional intelligence: emotional self-management.